midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

 Our goal is to create mechanisms that allow cNIGHT owners to manage DUST generation.
 By default, cNIGHT tokens do not generate DUST.  cNIGHT owner should thus be able to enable DUST generation from their tokens.
-As the first step, cNIGHT owners should have the option to delegate all of DUST generated from their tokens to a DUST address on Midnight.
+As the first step, cNIGHT owners should have the option to delegate DUST generated from their cNIGHt tokens to a DUST address on Midnight.
 In the future we will also want to allow cNIGHT owners to lease access to DUST generation to someone else.
 This leasing can be either managed manually by the cNIGHT owner or delegated to a broker.

 In all cases - either producing DUST for own use or leasing access to DUST production to other users - all of the actions taken must be recorded on Cardano